PyHDI/veriloggen/README.md

 Python3 is recommended.

-- Icarus Verilog: 0.9.7 or later
+- Icarus Verilog: 0.9.7 or later (but 10.0 is not recommended)

 Install on your platform.
 For exmple, on Ubuntu: